-As a result of these changes, in AC 2019-2020 the target was met.
+As a result of these changes, in AC 2020-2021 the target was met.
 The efforts to remain current in the field, continue to offer individualized guidance, provide more opportunities for discussion and debate, and to maintain standards and expectations was successful, as the success rate remained the same (100%).

-Decision: In AC 2019-2020 the target was met.
-Based on analysis of the AC 2019-2020 results the faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-The graduate music faculty will include further reflection and discussion in these courses.
-Music graduate faculty will also discuss bringing in more guest speakers to discuss first-hand knowledge and understanding of current issues and trends in the music/music education field.
-In addition, graduate faculty will build on the students' learning success by remaining current in their field, continuing to offer individualized guidance and small class sizes, and maintaining high standards and expectations.
-These changes will improve the student's ability to consider, analyze, and solve current issues in the music/music education thereby continuing to push the cycle of improvement forward.
+Decision: In AC 2020-2021 the target was met.
+Based on analysis of the AC 2020-2021 results the faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+The graduate music faculty will include reflection and discussion in these courses.
+Music graduate faculty will also implement more online webinars, panel discussions, and presentations, as well as discuss bringing in more guest speakers to discuss first-hand knowledge and understanding of current issues and trends in the music/music education field.
+Graduate faculty will build on the students' learning success by remaining current in their field, offering individualized guidance and small class sizes, and maintaining high standards and expectations.